Most food journal apps focus on counting calories and losing weight. Guess what? These don’t work!

 If you track and write out your thoughts and feelings before you eat, then you reduce overeating.

-The point of this journal is to write feelings and thoughts before you eat.
+The point of this online food log is to write feelings and thoughts before you eat.
 That’s it.

 There are two key features which make the Eating Enlightenment Journal unique: